Shed: When Growth Means Letting Go

 What I'm Releasing

 My son is almost a year old now, and the patterns that worked when he was a newborn—the survival mode, the minimal expectations, the complete restructuring of my creative life—no longer fit who we're becoming.
-I'm shedding those emergency protocols and learning to adapt to this new rhythm of motherhood and artmaking.
+Like the garter snake in this card, I'm learning that shedding isn't comfortable, but it's necessary for growth.

 The Wisdom of Shedding